Syria

 How are Christians harassed, discriminated against and persecuted?

-Before the civil war, Christians had no lack of Bibles, they were free to hold church services and meetings, as well as get involved in politics and society in general.
+Before the civil war, Christians had no lack of Bibles, they were allowed to conduct church services and meetings, as well as get involved in politics and society in general.
 Since the Islamic State and Islamic fundamentalist rebels began fighting, many Christians have been forced to flee their homes - including to parts of Syria that are relatively safe.
 These include the Kurdish-controlled areas in northern Syria and the eastern Assad-controlled part of the country.
 After the Islamic State began to lose ground in 2016, Christians have slowly started to return to eastern Syria.

 The country is also suffering from an economic crisis, with the Syrian lira severely devalued and some breadwinners having to work three full-time jobs to support their families.
 This affects both Muslim and Christian families.

 Pastors share how Muslims have become frustrated with the brutality of the Islamic State and are surprised by how Christians distribute aid to both Christians and Muslims.
 An estimated 20,000 Muslims have converted to the Christian faith during the civil war.
-Their numbers are far from offsetting the large number of Christians who have left the country during the same period, but the growth is remarkable as it has occurred amidst the turmoil of war.
+Their numbers are far from offsetting the large number of Christians who have left the country during the same time, but the growth is remarkable as it has occurred amidst the turmoil of war.

 What does the Danish European Mission do